Wykerd/libytdl/docpages/building.md

 cd libytdl
 ```

-`libytdl` depends on `llhttp` for its http parser.
+`libytdlhttp` depends on `llhttp` for its http parser.
 This dependency must be built seperately as follows:
 ```
 cd deps/llhttp
 npm i